7 Little Known Side Effects Of Whey Protein

 - Consuming whey protein can lead to long-term damage to kidneys

 Whey protein isn't really a new term for bodybuilders.
 This is one of the most common dietary supplements used by people who hit the gym regularly.
-You may have heard that this product is healthy and it is concentrated protein isolated of all other compounds.
-But, to, your surprise, whey protein is not healthy at all!
+You may have heard that this product is healthy and it is concentrated protein isolated from all other compounds.
+But, too, your surprise, whey protein is not healthy at all!
 Consuming whey concentrate and protein bars does more harm than it benefits you.
 Too hard to believe, isn't it?
 Read here to know the reason why.
 Right from gastrointestinal issues to acne breakout, whey protein can have a number of side effects.

 We have listed the top 5 side effects of whey protein you must watch out for.

 Also read: Whey Or Casein, Which Is The Ideal Choice For You?

 1. Destabilizing the gut bacteria

 The consumption of certain concentrated components of milk can cause issues in the adult gut flora.
 Lactoferrin, as an antibacterial compound in whey can cause gastrointestinal issues and stomach upsets.
 This disturbance in the microbiota takes place in the colon and upper parts of the gastrointestinal tract leading to ripple effects inside it.

 Some whey supplements can have extra carbs in the form of sugar and may even contain fats.
 This adds up fat to your body, which of course, was not the thing you were looking for.
 Gaining weight in the fat form anyway isn't healthy.
 The same can also happen when you eat too much while consuming whey supplements as well.